xuankimtran/docs-1/pages/katalon-studio/docs/azure-devops-test-plans.md

 ## Enable the Integration and Perform Authentication

-In Project Settings, you need to enable the integration and authenticate your project with ADO Server to allow retrieving relevant test artifacts and creating test runs and results.
+In Project Settings, you need to enable the integration and authenticate your project with Azure Server to allow retrieving relevant test artifacts and creating test runs and results.
 Go to **Project > Settings > Integrations > Azure DevOps**:

 1. Select **Enable Intergration** to enable **Authentication** area for editting.